ScrumboardCompany/Lotus/Documentation.md

     print("Hello World!");
 }
 ```
-Lambdas have higher priority than regular functions, so in this situation - lambda will be called
+Regular functiona have higher priority than regular variables, so in this situation - regular function will be called
 ```Lotus
 let a = def() {
     print("Lambda");